SeyhanSahin/Multi-Step-Time-Series-Forecasting-of-Power-Consumption/README.md

 **Objectives of the project:**

-This project has two specific aims:
+This project had two specific aims:

-    • Predicting weekly energy usage for individual household unit by analyzing its historical consumption levels,
+    • Predicting weekly energy usage for an individual household unit by analyzing its historical consumption levels,

     • Evaluating the strengths and weaknesses of various modeling approaches for time series forecasting.

-On a broader scale, the objective includes optimizing energy forecasting to balance supply and demand effectively.
+On a broader scale, the objective was to optimize energy forecasting to balance supply and demand effectively.
+One of the main challenges was handling the complexity and variability of energy consumption patterns, influenced by external factors such as weather conditions and user behavior.
+To address this, I implemented data preprocessing techniques and a hybrid CNN-LSTM model, which improved prediction accuracy.

 ### **PROJECT WORKFLOW**
     1. Import the necessary libraries